Ugrashravas/paniniprotocol/docs/index.md

 However, Yajnadevam’s proposed readings, supposedly in Sanskrit, are riddled with ungrammatical constructions, violating basic rules of Sanskrit grammar.
 The issues are so fundamental that even beginner-level students of Sanskrit can recognize them as artificial and incorrect.
 Multiple scholars and enthusiasts have pointed this out, yet he continues to assert the correctness of his "Sanskrit" by citing obscure Vedic usages and far-fetched interpretations of Pāṇini's Aṣṭādhyāyī stretched beyond reasonable bounds.

 The truth is simply that, by torturing Pāṇini’s rules in this way, *anything* can be made to look like "Sanskrit."
-During our long exchanges, I laid out these deficiencies clearly, and even offered constructive suggestions: I showed how his own set-intersection method could be meaningfully adapted, if the goal were actually to decipher a text written in proper Sanskrit.
+During our long private exchanges, I laid out these deficiencies clearly, and even offered constructive suggestions: I showed how his own set-intersection method could be meaningfully adapted, if the goal were actually to decipher a text written in proper Sanskrit.

 However, Yajnadevam refused to acknowledge any flaw.
 In fact, he issued a challenge: if my critique is valid, then I should be able to “decipher” *even the U.S. Constitution* as Sanskrit using his methods.